Storm Doors vs. Screen Doors

 • Constructed with a large screen mesh panel

-• Lightweight and easy to open/close
+• Lightweight and easy to open or close

 • Provides fresh air and ventilation

-• Increase ventilation
+• Increase ventilation and natural airflow

 • Keep bugs and debris out